algernon/dh-exec/README.md

 In this second case, the *${HOME}* variable will not be expanded, even if such an environment variable is present when dh-exec runs.

-Do note that dh-exec is not required at all if all you want to do is mark a multi-arch path as belonging to a package: debhelper itself supports wildcards!
-So if your install script would look like the
-following:

-    #! /usr/bin/dh-exec
-    /usr/lib/${DEB_HOST_MULTIARCH}/libsomething.so.*

-Then most likely, you do not need dh-exec, and you can replace the above with this simple line:

-    /usr/lib/*/libsomething.so.*

 But variable expansion is not all that dh-exec is able to perform!
 Suppose we want to install a file, under a different name: with dh-exec, that is also possible: